 Another tip?
 Avoid working out in extreme conditions, says McGee.
 Exercising in overly humid or hot environments can lead to heat exhaustion, nausea, and dizziness if you’re not careful.

-What to Do if Your Workout Makes You Nauseous
+What To Do If Your Workout Makes You Nauseated

 If the nausea doesn’t subside, “it might be best to call it quits for the day or [significantly] lower the intensity of the activity,” says Dunston.